Devolutions/doc/docs/content/en/rdm/commands/tools/generators/port.md

 ---
 eleventyComputed:
   title: Port generator
   description: The Port Generator allows you to generate ports for your connections.
 ---
+{% tabs %}
+{% tabItem "Windows" %}
 The ***Port Generator*** allows you to generate ports for your connections.

 ## Settings